FrankM89/UCLA-VIRT-FSF-PT-10-2022-U-LOLC/19-PWA/01-Activities/28-Stu_Mini-Project/README.md

 Work with your group to resolve the following issues:

-* As a user, I want to be able to install the web application as a PWA.

 * As a user, I want to be able to add and remove my contact cards.